Himno Nacional Mexicano: Cultural significance

+In other languages

 Though the de facto language of Mexico is Spanish, there are still people who only speak indigenous languages.
 On December 8, 2005, Article 39 of the national symbols law was adopted to allow for the translation of the lyrics into the native languages.
 The official translation is performed by the National Institute of Indigenous Languages (Instituto Nacional de Lenguas Indígenas).

 Officially, the national anthem has been translated into the following native languages: Chinanteco, Hña Hñu, Mixtec, Maya, Nahuatl and Tenek.
 Other native groups have translated the anthem into their respective language, but it has not been sanctioned by the Government.